-The three main studies that define LSRD replacement portfolios are the 2020 CRSO EIS, the 2018 Northwest Energy Coalition (NWEC) Lower Snake River Dams Replacement Study and the 2022 Lower Snake River Dam Replacement Update (Energy Strategies).
-102, 103 The two main portfolios in the NWEC report that can be compared to the portfolios in the CRSO EIS are the Gas Only and Balanced Plus replacement portfolios, which are similarly structured to the Conventional Energy and Zero-Carbon portfolios in the 2020 CRSO EIS.
-70,102 The 2022 Energy Strategies study updated the 2018 NWEC study costs and refined an option for optimizing the replacement to better meet the needs of the Pacific Northwest region.
+Dams Replacement Study and the 2022 Lower Snake River Dam Replacement Update (Energy Strategies).
+86, 141, 142 The two main portfolios in the NWEC report that can be compared to the portfolios in the CRSO EIS are the Gas Only and Balanced Plus replacement portfolios, which are similarly structured to the Conventional Energy and Zero-Carbon portfolios in the 2020 CRSO EIS.
+86, 108 The 2022 Energy Strategies study updated the 2018 NWEC study costs and refined an option for optimizing the replacement to better meet the needs of the Pacific Northwest region.
 Other studies have also looked at replacement of the LSRD within the context of meeting future load needs within the rapidly changing energy environment.
-In 2017 and 2019 the consulting firm Energy+Environmental Economics (E3) developed two reports: Pacific Northwest Low Carbon Scenario Analysis and Capacity Needs of the Pacific Northwest 2019 to 2030.
-104, 105 Both reports came to similar conclusions on the difficulty and rapidly increasing costs associated with reaching full decarbonization.
-The 2019 report found that in order to reach 80% emission free generation by 2050 the additional investment cost would be \$1 billion to \$4 billion (potentially \$1 billion to \$4.7 billion in 2022 dollars)BY compared to 2018 investment levels, with the cost jumping to \$16 billion to \$28 billion (potentially \$16 billion to \$33 billion in 2022 dollars)U to reach 100%.
-Another major finding from these reports was that due to the projected retirement of coal-fired generation, they projected that the Pacific Northwest will have a 3,000MW shortfall in capacity by 2030.
-106 However, recent findings have found that when you factor in utility plans to replace these retiring resources as well as market purchases, the projected capacity shortfall for 2030 is only 1,000MW, which is in line with energy efficiency and demand response resource acquisitions that the NWPCC requested the region to acquire (Idaho Conservation League and Northwest Energy Coalition, pers. comm., May 3, 2022).
+In 2017 and 2019 the consulting firm E3 developed two reports: Pacific Northwest Low Carbon Scenario Analysis and Capacity Needs of the Pacific Northwest 2019 to 2030.
+143, 144 Both reports came to similar conclusions on the difficulty and rapidly increasing costs associated with reaching full decarbonization.
+The 2019 report found that in order to reach 80% emission free generation by 2050 the additional investment cost would be \$1 billion to \$4 billion (potentially \$1 billion to \$4.7 billion in 2022 dollars)^{BY} compared to 2018 investment levels, with the cost jumping to \$16 billion to \$28 billion (potentially \$16 billion to \$33 billion in 2022 dollars)^U to reach 100%.
+144 Another major finding from these reports was that due to the projected retirement of coal-fired generation, they projected that the Pacific Northwest will have a 3,000MW shortfall in capacity by 2030.145 In contrast, NWEC views when utility plans are factored in to replace these retiring resources as well as market purchases, the projected capacity shortfall for 2030 is only 1,000MW, which is in line with energy efficiency and demand response resource acquisitions that the NWPCC requested the region to acquire (Idaho Conservation League and Northwest Energy Coalition, pers. comm., May 3, 2022).
 Between these resource portfolios, there are many combinations which could be optimized with other resources.

 Both the 2020 CRSO EIS Conventional Energy and the NWEC Gas Only replacement portfolios would utilize gas generation sources to replace the energy production provided by the LSRD.
-In total, the NWEC Gas Only replacement portfolio was estimated to cost \$535 million annually in 2018 dollars (potentially \$629 million annually in 2022 dollars, or \$18.8 billion in present value cost over 50 years assuming no change in real dollar costs of generation over the 50 year time horizon BZ) and the 2020 CRSO EIS Conventional Energy replacement portfolio was estimated to cost between \$270 million annually in 2019 dollars, or potentially \$311 million annually in 2022 dollars CA (\$9.3 billion in present value costs over 50 years assuming no change in real dollars costs of generation over that time horizon.)
-However, as was previously mentioned, with recent regulatory developments in Washington and Oregon, the ability to leverage gas burning generation is most likely very limited.
+In total, the NWEC Gas Only replacement portfolio was estimated to cost \$535 million annually in 2018 dollars86 (potentially \$629 million annually in 2022 dollars, or \$18.8 billion in present value cost over 50 years assuming no change in real dollar costs of generation over the 50 year time horizon^{BZ}) and the 2020 CRSO EIS Conventional Energy replacement portfolio was estimated to cost between \$270 million annually in 2019 dollars, or potentially \$311 million annually in 2022 dollars^{CA} (\$9.3 billion in present value costs over 50 years assuming no change in real dollars costs of generation over that time horizon.)108 However, as was previously mentioned, with recent regulatory developments in Washington and Oregon, the ability to leverage gas burning generation is most likely very limited.